FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Conclusion

 \section{Conclusion}

-We propose FineDialFact, a novel benchmark dataset for fine-grained fact verification in dialogue.
-To address the limitations that previous fact verification on dialogue focuses on the response level, which is coarse-grained.
-To verify dialogue facts in a fine-grained way, we split the response into small pieces of atomic facts, enabling the challenging yet realistic scenario where different facts within a dialogue can have different factual labels.
-Given that there were no existing related datasets available, we construct the FineDialFact dataset based on coarse-grained dialogue datasets and by generating hallucinating samples, splitting responses into atomic facts, retrieving knowledge, and ultimately recruiting participants for manual annotation.
+We propose FineDialFact, a novel benchmark dataset for fine-grained fact verification in dialogue to address the limitations that previous fact verification on dialogue focused on the response level, which is coarse-grained.
+To verify dialogue facts in a fine-grained way, we process the response into verifiable atomic facts, enabling the challenging yet realistic scenario where different facts within a dialogue can have different factual labels.
+Given that no existing related datasets were available, we constructed the dataset by collecting hallucinated samples, splitting responses into atomic facts, retrieving knowledge, recruiting participants for manual annotation, and enlarging the dataset through automated annotation.

 We also perform benchmarking experiments with CoT baselines.
-Experimental results show that CoT can greatly improve the models' performance, and reasoning-distillation is a useful method to help smaller models gain strong performance.
+Experimental results show that CoT can significantly improve the models' performance, and reasoning distillation is a useful method for helping smaller models achieve strong performance.
 It also shows that the task is far from solved.
-On the HybriDialogue dataset, the highest F1-score achieved is 0.75, indicating that dialogue fact verification remains a challenging task.
+On the human-annotated HybriDialogue dataset, the highest F1-score achieved is 0.74, indicating that dialogue fact verification is still challenging.

+By labelling claims as verifiable or non-verifiable, our dataset enables exploration of the relationship between verifiable claim detection and verification, paving the way toward a more unified and comprehensive fact-checking pipeline.